- How do I determine the total cost of running a filter?

 The cost of running a Historics query depends on data processing usage plus the licensing costs.
 Data processing usage is calculated based on the duration of the Historics query and the sample size of the output data; it is deducted from the monthly DPU usage.
 Licensing costs depend on the volume of data retrieved.

 If want to create very highly targeted streams, you should typically expect to receive a low volume of data and so your license fees will be very low.
-For example, a filter for Tweets about hippopotamuses sent by authors with an unusually high Klout score within a radius of 20 miles of San Diego zoo, isn't going to generate very much output, even on days when the hippos do something exceptional.
+For example, a filter for all messages about hippopotamuses sent by authors with an unusually high Klout score within a radius of 20 miles of San Diego zoo, isn't going to generate very much output, even on days when the hippos do something exceptional.

 A DPU is a Data Processing Unit, a reflection of the computational complexity for the processing that you perform on the DataSift platform.
 A higher number represents a more complex stream.
 We measure DPUs on a per-hour basis because running a stream for five hours costs five times as much as running it for one hour.